mactul/powermake/documentation.md

 ```
 If the `"path"` field is omitted, the compiler corresponding to the type is searched in the path.
 For example if `"type"` is `"msvc"`, the compiler "cl.exe" is searched in the path.

-If the `"type"` field is omitted, his value is determined based on the name of the executable and the rest of the toolchain.
+If the `"type"` field is omitted, its value is determined based on the name of the executable and the rest of the toolchain.

 - The `"type"` field can have the value `"gnu"`, `"gcc"`, `"clang"`, `"mingw"`, `"msvc"` or `"clang-cl"`.
   It determines the syntax that should be used.
-For example, if you are using afl-gcc, the syntax of the compiler is the same as the `gcc` syntax.
+For example, if you are using afl-gcc, the syntax of the compiler is the same as the `gcc` syntax, if you are using `cc` you should use `"gnu"` because you don't know if it will be gcc or clang (with newer PowerMake versions it doesn't matter that much, gcc and clang are treated the same anyway.)
   For mingw on Windows, our compiler should be set like this:
   ```json
   "c_compiler" {